 At the end of the day, if your podcast and content is unique, interesting, and well-built, you will get organic backlinks from people sharing your site, so just remember to focus on keeping the quality of your content as high as possible.

-Now that you have optimized your podcast website for SEO, you can also re-think how your podcast appears on all platforms (Apple Podcasts, Spotify, Google Podcasts, Stitcher etc.).
-Needless to say, ranking high on search engines would definitely help you gain traction and listeners, but it doesn’t automatically mean you would rank high on podcast directories like Apple Podcasts (formerly known as iTunes)
+Now that you have optimized your podcast website for SEO, you’ve made the most important step.
+That said, it comes hand-in-hand with the on-platform optimization efforts you can do.
+By “on-platform”, we mean how your podcast appears on all distribution platforms (Apple Podcasts, Spotify, Google Podcasts, Stitcher etc.).
+Needless to say, ranking high on search engines would definitely help you gain traction and listeners, but it doesn’t automatically mean you would also rank high on podcast directories like Apple Podcasts (formerly known as iTunes) or Spotify.

-With more than 1 million podcasts, you need to make it easy for people to find your podcast on the podcasting platforms/directories.
+With millions of published podcasts, you need to make it easy for people to find your podcast on the podcasting platforms/directories.
 In the next section, we’ll review the different requirements and provide a few recommendations to help you rank better on those podcast platforms.

-We’ve created a short checklist you should use when creating or editing your podcast and submitting it to the popular podcast platforms / directories –
+We’ve created a thorough checklist you should consider when creating or editing your podcast, releasing episodes and submitting those on the popular podcast platforms / directories –

 1. Don’t underestimate the name of your podcast